Axway-API-Builder-Ext/api-builder-extras/README.md

 ## Create your first plugin
 API-Builder supports different kind of plugins.
 Learn more in the [Axway documentation][9].
-To share a plugin you have created with the community and make it available in the API-Builder UI, please follow this process:
-1. Implement the plugin locally as described below and in the Axway documentation.
-  - you can build and test the plugin locally at all time
-2. Create a fork of the [api-builder-extras][0] repository
-3. Within that fork create a unique folder for your plugin using this naming convention:
-  - Flow-Nodes: api-builder-plugin-fn-<name>
-  - Flow-Node connectors: api-builder-plugin-fc-<name>
-  - Data-Connectors: api-builder-plugin-dc-<name>
-4. Insert your new plugin into that folder
-5. Update the package.json
-  - Especially the fields: name, version, repository, homepage, bugs
-6. Create your unique GitHub actions based on the template `.github/workflows/_template*`
-  - you need to adjust the ID after you have copied the template

-Once you have completed the development of your new API-Builder plugin, submit a [pull request][1] to have Axway review your code.
-Once we've reviewed your plugin, we will approve and merge your pull request or provide feedback.
-When approved and merged we will release an NPM package.
-From this point on the plugin can be installed in API-Builder using `npm install`.

-The Axway API-Builder core team will finally decide if that package becomes part of the Plugin-List as part of the next release.
-This allows also other API-Builder users to quickly discover and manage you plugin.

 ### Flow-Nodes
 A flow node can be used as part of an API-Builder flow to process any kind of